Cellexs/Data-Structures/README.md

 # Data-Structures
 A compilation of school projects from my data structures class.

-The general skeletons of each project (methods and some global variables, alongwith the variables stated in the comments above each method) were written and given to me as a starting point by Michael Leverington, my professor for the course.
+The general skeletons of each project (methods and some global variables, along with the variables stated in the comments above each method) were written and given to me as a starting point by Michael Leverington, my professor for the course.